NightwavesStudios/cruxCoach/README.md

 # CruxCoach

-cruxCoach is a web-based application designed to assist climbers in tracking their training sessions, journaling their strugglepoints and strongpoints, displaying data through charts and diagrams, and offering lessons, articles, videos, and workouts personalized based on your data.
+cruxCoach is a web-based application designed to assist climbers in tracking their training sessions, reflecting their strugglepoints and strongpoints, displaying data through charts and diagrams, and offering lessons, articles, videos, and workouts personalized based on your data.

 [Website](cruxcoach.vercel.app)